I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 My first job at CMP was a reporter for Information Week, a leading magazine for chief information officers.

-- Interviewing Bill Gates (with fellow reporter John Soat) and Microsoft’s executive team at Microsoft’s offices (I ended up getting to meet Gates on a few occasions including eating a hamburger in the Seattle Airport and when I ambushed him backstage at the Moscone Center in San Francisco to interview him).
+- Interviewing Bill Gates (with fellow reporter John Soat) and Microsoft’s executive team at Microsoft’s offices (I ended up getting to see Bill Gates on a few occasions including eating a hamburger in the Seattle Airport, and when I ambushed him backstage at the Moscone Center in San Francisco to interview him on a Windows launch).

 - Getting a surprise phone call from Steve Jobs one evening (Jobs was in between his Apple stints and agreed to talk to me about his Next Computer business).

-- Having Microsoft CEO Steve Ballmer visit our low-budget office at 88 Kearny Street in San Francisco (he arrived at 830am and asked for the only beverage we didn’t have prepared (Diet Coke).
+- Having former Microsoft CEO (and now LA Clippers owner) Steve Ballmer visit our low-budget office at 88 Kearny Street in San Francisco (he arrived at 830am and asked for the only beverage we didn’t have prepared (Diet Coke).

 Serendipitously, I would get to ask Gates & Jobs a question while they were on stage together at the Wall Street Journal’s All Things Digital conference many years later (in 2005): Rob Kelly Asks Steve Jobs & Bill Gates Advice for Entrepreneurs (even though I’ve met both gentlemen, I was still nervous!)